Ollie Visits the Hotel California: Chicago

 “May I use your phone please?”
 The guard gave him a phone, and Ollie called the number on the Presidential card.

-Answered immediately: “Hello Ollie.
+Answered immediately, without hesitation: “Hello Colonel.
 This is 368.
-Do you need some assistance?
+Do you need some assistance sir?”

 Ollie said, “Some gentlemen want to talk to you.
 Here’s the phone.”

-Ollie looked around for a few minutes, twirling his cane and stretching, humming the tune, don’t let the old man in, I wanna leave this alone, can’t leave it up to him, he’s knocking at my door.”
+Ollie looked around for a few minutes as the guard received his education, twirling his cane and stretching, humming the Toby Keith tune, don’t let the old man in, I wanna leave this alone, can’t leave it up to him, he’s knocking at my door.”

-The guard stood wide-eyed, and his right hand trembled a bit and said, “yes sir, we’ll take care of it as fast as we can.”
+The guard stood wide-eyed, and his right hand trembled a bit, almost dropped the receiver and said, “Yes sir, we’ll take care of it as fast as we can.”

 They escorted Ollie to Jerome’s cell, and Ollie said Thank you